SGM GOAL / Materials Science and Engineering

 Specific skills:

-- Developing a product from design to completion
+- Developing a product from concept to completion

 training organization